kumuluz/kumuluzee/README.md

 KumuluzEE (since version 2.4) provides support for packing and running microservices as uber JARs.
 It also includes a Maven plugin that correctly packages the microservice.

-This functionality is part of KumuluzEE Tools.

-To package a Kumuluz EE microservice into an "uber" JAR, you only need to add the followin plugin declaration into your REST module pom.xml:
+To package a Kumuluz EE microservice into an "uber" JAR, you need to add the following plugin declaration into your REST module pom.xml:

 ```xml